gotify/logo/README.md

 ### Notification Logo

-Logo for the notification drawer was made by Choi Wong and has been optimized by Pander Musubi.
+Logo for the notification drawer was based on the original logo and drawn by Choi Wong and has been optimized by Pander Musubi.
+All rights are owned by the Gotify organisation.
 (Note that the SVG doesn't prerender for some reason but renders fine with Inkscape.)
 With Inkscape, it can be exported for the Android app in sizes [96](https://github.com/gotify/android/blob/master/app/src/main/res/drawable-xxxhdpi/ic_gotify.png), [72](https://github.com/gotify/android/blob/master/app/src/main/res/drawable-xxhdpi/ic_gotify.png), [48](https://github.com/gotify/android/blob/master/app/src/main/res/drawable-xhdpi/ic_gotify.png),